Adrita-Khan/AstroPhotoZ/README.md

 ## Project Overview

 This project focuses on estimating photometric redshifts, which are crucial for studying the large-scale structure of the universe and the distribution of galaxies.
 It employs Gaussian processes as a flexible non-parametric approach to effectively model uncertainties in photometric data.
-The project also integrates various data analysis techniques to enhance accuracy and performance, offering a comprehensive framework for photometric redshift estimation.
+The project also integrates various data analysis techniques to enhance accuracy and performance, offering a comprehensive framework for photometric redshift estimation and other ML and AI methods, benchmarking between them to observe each method's performance in terms of accuracy and computational time.

 ## Features